 Fig. 2.
 AV Processes List

-For extension, GandCrab has followed fixed length random strings from last two variants.
+For extension, GandCrab has followed fixed-length random strings from the last two variants.
 This format is also continued for this version with up to 13 characters random length string.

 The main payload contains an RSA public key which is encrypted using salsa20 algorithm and this encrypted key is again XORed with byte key 5.
 After decrypting this key, it is then exported using the CryptExportKey function.
 The Salsa20 algorithm was originally developed by Daniel Bernstein (twitter handle:@hashbreaker).
 In this sample customized version of salsa20 is used.
 We can see the casual comment ‘@hashbreaker Daniel J. Bernstein let’s dance salsa <3’ in the file.